Waseca Junior and Senior High School

 Waseca Junior and Senior High School (WJSH) is located in Waseca, Minnesota, United States.
 The school mascot is the bluejay and the school colors are blue and gold.
-It houses approximately 1000 students in grades 7 through 12.
+It houses approximately 1,000 students in grades 7 through 12.
 They offer a rigorous curriculum which meets Minnesota standards.
 They also offer Post-Secondary Enrollment Options (PSEO) including College in the Schools and Advanced Placement courses.
-Jeanne Swanson is the current principal.
+Jason Miller is the current principal.

 Activities

 There are many different activities and clubs at WJSH: